Latest posts

 Recent Developments in Guerrilla Warfare: A Global Perspective

 In recent months, guerrilla warfare has shaped conflicts worldwide, highlighting its adaptability and resilience amid shifting political and military landscapes.
 From peace negotiations to the evolution of tactics on the battlefield, here are the most significant developments related to guerrilla warfare worldwide.
-Colombia: A Mixed Path of Negotiation and Renewed Violence Colombia remains a focal
+Updated Feb 2026 Since this article was first published in January 2025, each

 Irregular Warfare During Jimmy Carter’s Presidency